MrAMS/llaisys/README.md

 - `weight`: weight $W$ .
 2D contiguous tensor.
 Note that weight tensor is not transposed.
 You need to deal with this during your calculation.
 - `bias` (optional): bias $b$ .
 1D tensor.
 You need to support the situation where bias is not provided.

+You should be able to pass the test cases in `test/ops/linear.py` after you finish the implementation.

 ### Task-2.4 rms normalization

 ```c++